Investors who are interested in opening a Cayman Islands exempted company

 answer some of the questions regarding permanent residence and obtaining the permit.

-What are the residence options for investors in the Cayman Islands?
+What are the residence options for investors in the Cayman Islands in 2021?

 Private investors or senior executives can obtain permanent residence in the Cayman Islands in one of the following ways: